SolaceProducts/pubsubplus-gke-quickstart/README.md

 * The script can be executed from an installed Google Cloud SDK Shell or open a Google Cloud Shell from the Cloud Platform Console.

    * If using Google Cloud SDK Shell, also setup following dependencies:
-      * docker, gcloud and kubectl installed
+      * docker and gcloud CLI installed
       * use `gcloud init` to setup account locally
       * proper Google Cloud permissions have been set: `container.clusterRoleBindings.create` permission is required
+      * [authenticate to the container registry](//cloud.google.com/container-registry/docs/advanced-authentication), running `gcloud auth configure-docker`

    * If using the Cloud Shell from the Cloud Platform Console, it can be started in the browser from the red underlined icon in the upper right: